arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-interrupts/content.md

 ### Setting up the Arduino IDE

 This tutorial will need the latest version of the Arduino IDE.
 You can download the Arduino IDE [here](https://www.arduino.cc/en/software).
-Please check the [getting started with the Opta™ tutorial](/tutorials/opta/user-manual) if it is your first time setting up the Opta™ with the Arduino IDE.
+Please check the [Opta™ User Manual](/tutorials/opta/user-manual) if it is your first time setting up the Opta™ with the Arduino IDE.

 ### Example Setup